aradi/fypp/docs/getting-started.rst

 from the root folder of the source tree.
 This tries to test Fypp with various different python interpreters.
-If you want to limit testing to selected interpeters only, select the environment with the appropriate command line switch, e.g. ::
+If you want to limit testing to selected interpreters only, select the environment with the appropriate command line switch, e.g. ::

   tox -e py34